Jack the Ripper in fiction: Film

 In Time After Time (1979), based on the novel of the same title, Jack escapes in a time machine to modern-day San Francisco and is pursued by H. G. Wells.
 The pursuer was originally slated to be Robert Louis Stevenson in a link to the author of Strange Case of Dr Jekyll and Mr Hyde, but he was written out in favour of Wells.
 In Bridge Across Time (1985), starring David Hasselhoff, Jack's spirit is transported to Arizona in a cursed stone from London Bridge.
 In The Ripper (1985), his spirit is instead concealed in a cursed ring.
 Ripper Man (1994) depicts a killer who believes himself to be the reincarnation of George Chapman, who was suspected of being Jack the Ripper after his arrest and execution for murder in 1903.

 The 2002 anime film Detective Conan: The Phantom of Baker Street has a premise set around a virtual reality video game with life or death stakes where the identity of Jack the Ripper must be uncovered in order to beat the stage of the game.
 It's revealed that a wealthy tech developer who was involved with the game is actually a direct descendant of Jack the Ripper and committed a murder to cover up the truth about his bloodline, though ultimately he is caught and arrested and Conan and another boy beat Jack the Ripper and survive a train crash in the setting of Charing Cross Station.
+He is voiced by Show Hayami in the original and Todd Haberkorn in the Funimation English dub.

 Released in the same year as From Hell, and consequently overshadowed by it, were Ripper and Bad Karma (re-titled as Hell's Gate).
 Ripper centres on psychology student Molly Keller (played by A. J. Cook) who studies serial killers.
 Her classmates start dying at the hands of a Jack the Ripper copycat, who targets victims with the same initials as the originals.
 Bad Karma is another play on the reincarnation theme with the addition of Patsy Kensit as the Ripper's female accomplice.
+In Red Eye (2005), the antagonist is named Jackson Rippner, a name that the protagonist, Lisa Reisert, suggests is a reference to the serial killer.